MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/secure-developer-vm.md

 1. Create an application: [Register an application with the Microsoft identity platform](/entra/identity-platform/quickstart-register-app#register-an-application)
 2. [Create a certificate](/azure/key-vault/certificates/create-certificate#partnered-ca-providers) and [add it to your service principal](/entra/identity-platform/quickstart-register-app#add-a-certificate).
 3. Install the certificate in the Cloud-Hosted environment virtual machine.
-4. In the K:\AosService\webroot\web.config file, replace the **.Realm** value with the  Application Id/ClientId and the ‘Infrastructure.S2SCertThumbprint’ key and ‘GraphApi.GraphAPIServicePrincipalCert’ key with the value of the installed cert’ Thumbprint.
+4. In the K:\AosService\webroot\web.config file, replace the "Aad.Realm" value with the  Application Id/ClientId and the ‘Infrastructure.S2SCertThumbprint’ key and ‘GraphApi.GraphAPIServicePrincipalCert’ key with the value of the installed cert’ Thumbprint.

 <pre>&lt;add key="Aad.Realm" value="spn:&lt;insert your application id here&gt;" /&gt;
 &lt;add key="Infrastructure.S2SCertThumbprint" value="&lt;insert thumbprint here&gt;" /&gt;